Etali Safari Lodge

 About Etali Safari Lodge

-This stunning five star semi fenced lodge is perched on a small rocky outcrop overlooking a waterhole and surrounded by boulders and hills.
+Etali Safari Lodge is a five star semi fenced lodge perched on a small rocky outcrop overlooking a waterhole and surrounded by boulders, trees and hills.
 It offers a great bush experience where nature, relaxation and luxury combine to form an unforgettable experience.

 After a warm welcome by Angie and the Etali team, we were shown round the lodge.